Vikaspogu/blog/content/blog/tekton-intro/index.md

 ### Installing Tekton on OpenShift

-Login as a user with `cluster-admin` privileges
+Log in as a user with `cluster-admin` privileges.

 ```bash
 oc new-project tekton-pipelines